HeyItsCoffeee/stock-analysis/README.md

 ### Refactored Code Results
 Althought we don't have bigger data to truley test how much our refactored code can handle, we do have other ways to test this.
-Below, you will see how long it took for the code complete.
+Below, you will see how long it took for the code to complete.
+The refactored code was hundreths of seconds faster than the original code.
+Honestly, these images don't do it justice but believe me, if you are going to do a bigger database, then the refactored code is the one you will want to go with.
+(Also, in the refactored version we decided not to rounded the numbers like we did in the original one.
+Hopefully this isn't a big deal)